linkwarden/linkwarden/README.md

 - [ ] A design logo.
 - [ ] Better UI (using Material UI).
 - [ ] Save as .warc extension (as an extra format).
+- [ ] Auto export as ePub/mobi for eReaders (using email or anything else...).

 ## Setup
 ### Linux/MacOS